GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_cosmology.rst

 Basic usage of cosmological functions
 ======================================

-In this section some basic examples of how to use the class :func:`~src.cosmology.cosmo` is shown.
+In this section some basic examples of how to use the class :func:`colibri.cosmology.cosmo` is shown.
 If desired, there is a file in the folder ``tests`` named ``test_cosmology.py`` which can be run as is and provides the exact same results as here.

 Print cosmological parameters
 -------------------------------

-Let us start by importing all the necessary libraries and the :func:`~src.cosmology` library.
+Let us start by importing all the necessary libraries and the :func:`colibri.cosmology` library.

 .. code-block:: python